 More than a decade later, I work regularly with parents and young adults who are engaged in a battle of wills.
 This is normal development for all young adults – to become independent adults, they are developmentally programmed to push back against their parents and create their own identity.
 Parents are worried about the young adult, and the young person is angry, frustrated, resentful, and tired of never making their parent happy.
 Every task is approached, not as a concrete task (“please empty the dishwasher”), but as an instantiation of the parent’s worries (“how will he ever get a job if he can’t even unload the dishwasher?”) and the young person’s frustration (“all she ever does is tell me what to do and get mad at me”).

 A Transition to Adulthood Specialist’s role is to let you, as the parent, step back, take a deep breath, and refocus your energy on enjoying your life and your relationship with your young adult.
 It is developmentally appropriate for your young person to be building their own identify, and that includes pushing back on their parents’ efforts to influence them.
 An outsider faces much less resistance for that reason.

 A Transition to Adulthood Specialist works with your young person on envisioning a successful, independent life and helping them create and implement a plan to get there.
-Using tools from a variety of methodologies, I help your young person learn tools to manage anxiety, increase motivation, break larger goals into concrete and achievable steps, and tackle common executive function challenges.
+Using tools from a variety of methodologies, I help your young person learn strategies to manage anxiety, increase motivation, break larger goals into concrete and achievable steps, and tackle common executive function challenges.
 As your young person starts putting their energy into growing their own life, and moving forward in a way that excites and energizes them, the battles decrease and both you and your young person’s joy increase.